nhsengland/python-in-an-hour/README.md

 ### Pandas

-In this demo, we'll use a package called `Pandas`.
+In this demo, we'll use a data manipulation package called `Pandas`.

 Pandas can do pretty much anything you can do with other tools like Excel and SQL.
 You can filter, group, create aggregations, make pivot tables, and, in combination with other packages, even make charts!

-It's one of the most commonly-used packages by data analysts.

 ### Running the code